On tope graphs of complexes of oriented matroids: Problems

 \section{Problems}

+This final section resumes the central open problems that either result from our paper or might be attacked from a new perspective using our results.

-Note that any partial cube is a convex subgraph of an antipodal partial cube.
-To see this, consider an arbitrary partial cube $G$ embedded in a hypercube $Q_n$.
+Let us start with the following: \begin{rem} Any partial cube is a convex subgraph of an antipodal partial cube. \end{rem} To see this, consider an arbitrary partial cube $G$ embedded in a hypercube $Q_n$.
 Construct an induced subgraph $A_G$ of the hypercube $Q_{n+3}$ where the convex subgraph with the last three coordinates equal to 1 is $G$, the convex subgraph with the last three coordinates equal to $-1$ is $-G$ and the other convex subgraphs given by fixing the last three coordinates are isomorphic to $Q_n$.
 It is easily checked that $A_G$ is an antipodal partial cube with $G$ a convex subgraph of it.
 Nevertheless even if $G\in\topegraphs$, $A_G$ is not necessary in $\topegraphs$, e.g., it is easy to check that $A_{C_6}$ has a $Q^{*-}_{4}$-minor.
-Thus, let us restate a conjecture from~\cite[Conjecture 1]{Ban-15} in terms of tope graphs. \begin{conj} Every $G\in\topegraphs$ is a convex subgraph of a graph $G'\in\topegraphsOM$. \end{conj} Note that an affirmative answer to this question would immediately give a topological representation theorem for COMs.
+Thus, let us restate a conjecture from~\cite[Conjecture 1]{Ban-15} in terms of tope graphs. \begin{conj} Every tope graph of a COM is a convex subgraph of a tope graph of an OM. \end{conj} Note that an affirmative answer to this question would immediately give a topological representation theorem for COMs.

 A question arising from Corollaries~\ref{cor:OM} and~\ref{cor:AOM} is based on the observation that $\topegraphsAOM$ and $\topegraphsOM$ are closed under contraction. \begin{prob} Find the list of minimal excluded affine and antipodal contraction-minors for the classes $\topegraphsAOM$ and $\topegraphsOM$, respectively. \end{prob} Using Proposition~\ref{prop:affinepc} it is easy to see, that the affine partial cubes in $\Q$ are exactly the graphs of the form $Q^{--}_{n}(m)$.
 So this gives a family of excluded contraction minors for $\topegraphsAOM$.
 However, it is not complete since some graphs of this family, e.g. the one arising from $Q^{--}_{4}(1)$, have halfspaces that are COMs which therefore have to be excluded as well.
 Moreover, the antipodal subgraphs obtained as in the proof of Proposition~\ref{prop:affinepc} from the affine graphs $Q^{--}_{n}(m)$ give a family of excluded contraction minors for $\topegraphsOM$.
 In particular, this implies that the only non-matroidal antipodal graphs with at most five $\Theta$-classes are the ones coming from the four graphs $Q^{--}_{4}(1), \ldots, Q^{--}_{4}(4)$ -- a result originally due to Handa~\cite{Han-93}.
 However, also this family is incomplete, since the graph $A_{C_6}$ constructed above has no halfspace in $\Q$.